Emoun/racp/specification/main.md

 This is an 8-bit encoding with 128 valid characters ranging the values of 0 - 127.
 The most significant bit is reserved for future specification of a multi-byte encoding, compatible with RACP.

 This encoding is based on the ASCII standard but seeks to modernise it to make better use of the limited encoding space.
-The encoding __does not__ seek to be compatible with either ASCII nor Unicode but will take inspiration from them where there is no reason not to.
+The encoding __does not__ seek to be compatible with either ASCII nor Unicode but will take inspiration from them.

 ## Features, compared to ASCII

 - Control character cleanup: Only has the 3 whitespace characters: Space, Tab, and New-line.
-- Only one unambiguous New-Line character (New-line).
+- Only a single, unambiguous New-Line character (New-line).
 - Dedicated Escape character for use within a string when programming or the like.
 - Tab now has a specification, no more formatting hell, no more dependence on the editor to tab correctly.
-- Three new bracket sets: Laths, Jambs, and Pilcrows.
+- Four new bracket sets: Laths, Jambs, and Angle Brackets.
 No more using '<' and '>' for brackets.
 - 31 new characters not found in ASCII.
 - Additional numeral systems:
 	- Booleans: Dedicated true/false number characters.
 No more using '0b' to distinguish from decimal.
 	- Hexadecimal: Dedicated hexadecimal number characters.
 No more using '0x' to distinguish from decimal.
-- All numeral characters can be bitmasked to extract the integer value.
+- Both decimal and hexadecimals can be bitmasked to extract the integer value.
 - Character reordering: Moved characters into logical groupings; Whitespaces, Brackets, Logicals, Arithmetic, Punctuations.
+- Arithmetic pairings: Character pairs can be easily found using the formula `P = (Q + 64) mod 128`, where `P` and `Q` are a pair.
+E.g. `A`/`a`, `a`/`A`, `{`/`}`.

 ## Specification